1994 Goody's 500 (Martinsville)

 The 1994 Goody's 500 was the 26th stock car race of the 1994 NASCAR Winston Cup Series season and the 46th iteration of the event.
 The race was held on Sunday, September 25, 1994, in Martinsville, Virginia at Martinsville Speedway, a 0.526 mi permanent oval-shaped short track.
 The race took the scheduled 500 laps to complete.
 At race's end, Penske Racing South driver Rusty Wallace would manage to dominate a majority of the race to take his 39th career NASCAR Winston Cup Series victory and his eighth and final victory of the season.
 To fill out the top three, Richard Childress Racing driver Dale Earnhardt and Junior Johnson & Associates driver Bill Elliott would finish second and third, respectively.

 Background

-Martinsville Speedway is an NASCAR-owned stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
+Martinsville Speedway is a NASCAR-owned stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
 At 0.526 miles (0.847 km) in length, it is the shortest track in the NASCAR Cup Series.
 The track was also one of the first paved oval tracks in NASCAR, being built in 1947 by H. Clay Earles.
 It is also the only remaining race track that has been on the NASCAR circuit from its beginning in 1948.